The Missing Cross to Purity

 the beginning and the ending, set up from everlasting to everlasting.

-And all that be out of this new and living way,
+And all who are out of this new and living way,

 though they have all the scriptures, from the beginning of Genesis to the Revelation,